OpenVAA/voting-advice-application/README.md

   - Implement the most crucial missing features, such as constituency selection and support for multiple simultaneous elections
   - Expand unit and end-to-end test coverage

-**2024 Q4** — Release the first full VAA to the public, including the interface for the candidates to input their answers
+**2024 Q4** — Release the first full VAA to the public, including the interface for the candidates to input their answers (Tampere youth council elections)
-  - Create a project site with documentation, which is currently spread between the [`/docs`](./docs/) folder and in-code `JSDoc` comments
+  - Create a project site with documentation, which is currently spread between the [`/docs`](./docs/) folder and in-code `TSDoc` comments
   - Create a research-backed methodological guide to supplement the technical documentation
   - Build application manager UI
   - Enable plugins or easier customisation of pages and main components